 The Cofán are among the oldest surviving indigenous cultures in the Ecuadorian Amazon.
 We have lived for centuries in the forests where the Amazon Basin stretches toward the sky on the slopes of the Andes and its volcanoes.
 Cofán lands are home to primary forest, wild and pristine rivers, forbidding swamplands, and several thousand species of plants and animals, some found only here.

-Founded in 1999, Cofan Survival Fund is a non-profit 509(a)1 organization with Cofán leadership dedicated to the survival of the Cofán indigenous culture and its Amazonian rain forest environment.
-CSF is the US branch of the Fundación Sobrevivencia Cofán.
+Founded in 1999, FSC is an NGO with Cofán leadership dedicated to the survival of the Cofán indigenous culture and its Amazonian rain forest environment.
+The Cofán Survival Fund (CSF) is an independent U.S.-based supporting organization for the Fundación Sobrevivencia Cofán (FSC).

 FSC developed as a response to the needs of the Cofán Nation of Ecuador, which, after surviving Spanish conquest, environmental disasters and encroachment by the modern world, required a legitimate organization able to raise funds, develop strategies, collaborate with national and international partners and work on behalf of Cofán interests.

 2013 MacArthur Award for Creative and Effective Institutions